zerebos/EnhancedDiscordPlugins/README.md

 This repo will now be dedicated to the plugins that I made for ED specifically.

 ## Plugin List
- - [ReadAll](https://raw.githubusercontent.com/rauenzi/EnhancedDiscordPlugins/master/ReadAll.js) - Adds a button to mark all guilds as read (does not require lib).
+ - [ReadAll](https://raw.githubusercontent.com/rauenzi/EnhancedDiscordPlugins/master/ReadAll.js) - Adds a button to mark all guilds as read.
+ - [ClassNormalizer](https://raw.githubusercontent.com/rauenzi/EnhancedDiscordPlugins/master/ClassNormalizer.js) - Normalizes classes like channels-Ie2l6A by adding a version like da-channels.